SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

 picture of it instead&hellip; sheesh.
 But we got the MWRA data in the end, and semi-automatically (i.e., you have to do a few hand steps, but not too many).

-### Data sources: county-leel COVID-19 case rates and death rates
+### Data sources: county-level COVID-19 case rates and death rates

 One problem with our previous analysis was that we used state-wide data on COVID-19 medical loads (cases, hospitalizations, ICU admissions, and deaths) while the MWRA data is